Former Trump adviser takes prominent role in voting battle

 Mitchell has two new roles in an emerging conservative voting operation.
 She’s running a $10 million initiative at the limited government group FreedomWorks to both push for new restrictions in voting and help train conservatives to get involved in the nuts and bolts of local elections.
 She’s also a senior legal fellow at the Conservative Partnership Institute, an organization run by former Republican Sen. Jim DeMint.
 She says she’ll use that role to “coordinate” conservative voting positions, particularly in opposition to H.R.
 1.

 A onetime Oklahoma state legislator, Mitchell, 70, has links to other influential players in the conservative movement.
-She also serves as outside counsel to the American Legislative Exchange Committee, a conservative group that provides model legislation to state lawmakers and organized a call with state lawmakers and Texas Sen. Ted Cruz on opposing H.R.
+Until recently she served as outside counsel to the American Legislative Exchange Committee, a conservative group that provides model legislation to state lawmakers and organized a call with state lawmakers and Texas Sen. Ted Cruz on opposing H.R.
 1.

 And Mitchell said she’s been talking regularly with Republican state lawmakers about the need for new election laws.
 She would not identify whom she speaks with but said it’s been a longtime passion.

-Note: This story has been corrected to show that until recently Mitchell was outside counsel to the American Legislative Exchange Committee, not that she currently is in that position.